AmmarDaud/MERN-Capstone-Project-Frontend/README.md

-# 🎓 Eventify – A Modern Collaborative Event Planner
+# 🎓 Vision Suite (TASKER) – A Modern Project Management App
 Vision Suite (Tasker) is a modern, full-stack MERN project management application designed for individuals and small teams to plan, organize, and track projects with ease.
 From personal to-do lists to collaborative team projects, Vision Suite enables users to: